prash-kr-meena/obsidian/Kubernetes.md

 ## Services
-In this lecture we will discuss about Kubernetes Services.
 Kubernetes Services enable communication between various components within and outside of the application.
 Kubernetes Services helps us connect applications together with other applications or users.
 For example, our application has groups of PODs running various sections, such as a group for serving front-end load to users, another group running back-end processes, and a third group connecting to an external data source.
 It is Services that enable connectivity between these groups of PODs.
 Services enable the front-end application to be made available to users, it helps communication between back-end and front-end PODs, and helps in establishing connectivity to an external data source.
 Thus services enable loose coupling between microservices in our application.